christianadebambo/cifar10-image-classification-DL/README.md

 # Multiclass Image Classification using CNN

-This repository contains a Python implementation of a Convolutional Neural Network (CNN) for multiclass image classification using the [CIFAR10](https://www.tensorflow.org/datasets/catalog/cifar10) dataset.
+This project contains a Python implementation of a Convolutional Neural Network (CNN) for multiclass image classification using the [CIFAR10](https://www.tensorflow.org/datasets/catalog/cifar10) dataset.

 The code allows you to accurately classify images into one of the ten predefined classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, or truck.